palaniappan-r/restaurantAPI/README.md

 ### `POST` - /review/:rest_id
 Add a review to a restaurant.<br>
-Will add a review only if the currently active user has at least one completed order from the restaurant.
+Will add a review only if the currently active user has at least one completed order from the restaurant.<br>
+This endpoint can be accessed only is the user logged in is a client.

 ### `DELETE` - /review/:rest_id
 Remove a review from a restaurant.<br>
 Will delete data only if the restaurant's admin is logged in.

 ### `GET` - /logout
-Logs the current user out.<br>
+Logs the active user out.<br>

 # Environment Variables